berkerpeksag/notes/books/coders-at-work.md

 After college I worked for two years, for a software company in Cambridge.
 And after two years I said, *"It took me four years to get sick of school and only two years to get sick of work, maybe I like school twice as much."*

+**Seibel:** What about *The Art of Computer Programming*?
+Some of the people I've talked to on this have absolutely read it from cover to cover.
+Some people have it on the shelf and use it as a reference.
+And some people just have it on the shelf.

+**Norvig:** At one point I had it as *my monitor stand* because it was one of the biggest set of books I had, and it was just the right height.

 ## Brendan Eich